mlaroy/mikelaroy.ca/src/posts/wordpress-blocks-advanced-custom-fields.md

 });
 ```

-Your render function would handle all of the data handling that in the previous example was handled by the global callback, in combination with the composer file.
-That function should follow more closely how a render function is described in the WordPress docs, and might look like this:
+Your render function would handle all of the block-specific things that in the previous example was handled by the global callback, in combination with the data added via the composer file.
+This function should follow more closely how a render function is described in the WordPress docs, and might look like this:

 ```php
 function render_hero_block( $block, $content = '', $is_preview = false, $post_id = 0 ) {